Carrying back trading losses

 How to claim loss relief on a CT600

-HMRC claims that as long as box 45 for 'Claim or relief affecting an earlier period' is ticked on the current year return, you should not need to re-file the amendment for the earlier year.
-This being said, customers have previously reported that although this box is ticked, the repayment has not been issued and therefore an amendment of the earlier year was required to issue this repayment.
+HMRC claims that as long as box 45 for 'Claim or relief affecting an earlier period' is ticked on the current year return, and the computations contain details of the loss being carried back, you should not need to re-file the amendment for the earlier year.
+This being said, customers have previously reported that although these have been completed, the repayment has not been issued and therefore an amendment of the earlier year, or a follow up letter was required to progress the repayment.
 How you make the claim will depend on how far back you wish to carry back the loss.
 For more information on timescales of filing amendments, please see the article for What tax years can I file online?

 Entries to make for the current return period in which the losses have arisen (V3 form 2020)